Pet Food Intolerance or Food Allergy?

 A food intolerance is a digestive problem rather than an immune response.
 A food intolerance occurs when your pet's digestive system is unable to digest a particular ingredient.

 For example, lactose intolerance is a common condition in which a dog is unable to break down lactose (a sugar found in milk).

 The signs of food intolerance include mostly digestive related issues such as gas, bloating, nausea, vomiting or diarrhoea and do not create a typical allergic response.
 Food intolerances in pets would be similar to people who get diarrhoea or an upset stomach from eating spicy or fried foods.

-A food allergy happens when your pet’s immune system mistakenly views a particular food ingredient as harmful and then creates defensive antibodies to fight the invading enemy (the food).
+A food allergy happens when your pet’s immune system wrongly views a particular food ingredient as harmful and then creates defensive antibodies to fight the invading enemy (the particular food).

-Food allergies are true allergies and show the characteristic symptoms of itching and skin problems associated with dog and cat allergies.
-Particular symptoms of an allergy include skin rash, hives, paw biting, obsessive licking and sometimes nausea or vomiting.
+Food allergies are proper allergies and show the characteristic symptoms of itching and skin problems associated with dog and cat allergies.
+Particular symptoms of an allergy include skin rash, hives, paw biting, excessive licking and sometimes nausea or vomiting.

 A food intolerance or allergy can be caused by your pet consuming a specific food or even preservatives, dyes, fillers, contaminants or even the natural proteins in the food.
 Your pet could also have an allergy to a certain food, such as wheat or corn.
 A good way to pinpoint these allergies is by feeding your pet one of our hypoallergenic, grain free or natural diets, one that doesn't contain certain ingredients in your pets current diet.

 We have a vast selection of allergy specific diets available for you to choose from.
 Duck is an excellent protein source regarding allergies.
 Sweet potato is also a great choice as a carbohydrate source for allergies and intolerances and has many health benefits too.